 Feedback and revisions are all part and parcel of the creative process as you work together to produce a polished piece of copy that everyone is happy with.

-The way that you, the client, go about giving feedback can influence whether this process is long and tortuous or efficient, productive and creative.
+The way you, the client, go about giving feedback can influence this process greatly, making it long and tortuous or efficient, productive and creative.

 The following tips are designed to help you give feedback on copy to: